secureworks/family-of-client-ids-research/README.md

 # Part 3 - Attack Paths

 RFC 6819 enumerates a [variety of attack paths](https://datatracker.ietf.org/doc/html/rfc6819#section-4.1.2) for malicious actors to obtain refresh tokens, all of which apply to family refresh tokens.
 Broadly speaking, these attacks involve either 1) stealing a previously and legitimately issued family refresh token or 2) obtaining a family refresh token through malicious authorization.

-It is possible to steal family refresh tokens that were already and legitimately issued to client applications in the family.
-For example, if the attacker compromises the cache where the tokens are stored (such as the Windows Web Account Manager), eavesdrops on network traffic during a grant flow, or finds them serialized on disk in files like ~/.Azure/accessTokens.json.
+There are multiple ways to steal family refresh tokens that were previously and legitimately issued to family client applications.
+For example, if the attacker compromises the cache where the tokens are stored (such as the Windows Web Account Manager), intercepts the tokens over network traffic during a grant flow, or finds them serialized on disk in files (such as the previous example of `~/.Azure/accessTokens.json`).

 We focused our attention, however, on how an attacker could obtain family refresh tokens by maliciously authorizing a family client application.

 ## Device Code Phishing